jackc/go_database_sql_retry_bug/README.md

 appears that the retry logic is incorrect.

-It connects to PostgreSQL with both the [pq](https://github.com/lib/pq) and the [pgx](https://github.com/jackc/pgx) to ensure results are not specific to one database driver.
+It connects to PostgreSQL with both the [pq](https://github.com/lib/pq) and the [pgx](https://github.com/jackc/pgx) drivers to ensure results are not specific to one database driver.

 ## Installation